Single-unit study

 Justice

-An understanding and appreciation of the complexities of social justice, and particularly their impact on criminal justice outcomes in our society, is a key skill for competent justice professionals.
-This unit provides the foundational sociological and criminological knowledge that is necessary to understanding justice in a social context, and which is essential for ensuring justice professionals act in socially just and ethical ways.
+An understanding and appreciation of justice and injustice across Australian society, including within its social, political, and legal institutions, is a key competency for competent justice professionals.
+This unit provides the necessary foundational sociological and criminological knowledge to understand justice in a social context, how inequality in Australia is produced, and the intersections between social, criminal, and legal justice.
+Such an understanding is essential to ensure that justice professionals act in socially just and ethical ways and are equipped to engage with justice issues in the real world.

 JSB173 Understanding the Criminal Justice System